Port of Olympia: Port economics and expansion era, 20th century

 The port authority, in conjunction with the Port of Tacoma, attempted to expand operations beginning in 1965 for a deepwater port located at the Nisqually Delta.
 The authority also proposed the building of an aluminum plant at the site in 1967.
 The projects were waylaid after fierce opposition from numerous groups and organizations, such as the Nisqually Tribe, over environmental concerns of the potential port.
 By 1970, the state determined a port at the site could not co-exist with the natural area of the delta.
 In 1974, the proposed industrial site became a protected preserve, the Nisqually National Wildlife Refuge.
 The terminal, known as Marine Terminal, were deepened in 1970, allowing heavier and larger cargo ships access to the waterfront.

-That same year, the port authority formed the Port of Olympia Harbor Patrol (POHP), a volunteer service that provides assistance to boats and aquatic recreational crafts in the East and West Bays of Budd Inlet.
+In 1970, the port authority formed the Port of Olympia Harbor Patrol (POHP), a volunteer service that provides assistance to boats and aquatic recreational crafts in the East and West Bays of Budd Inlet.
 Working in conjunction with other emergency service and law enforcement agencies, such as the United States Coast Guard, the POHP also conducts as a safety and security operation.
+The POHP had been under management of the city of Olympia up until 2015, transferring oversight to the port after a lack of funding.
+The patrol unit, which does not have authority to enforce laws, is planned to be transferred under the oversight of the Thurston County Sheriff’s Marine Services Unit.
+The effort, deemed necessary as the POHP "does not align" with the port's long-term goals, was officially announced in December 2025.

 During the 1980s, a 76,000 sqft a warehouse was built at the terminal and the airport and industrial campus were improved due in part to an infrastructure project allowing easier access to Interstate 5.
 Efforts in the 1990s to diversify the port's holdings and planning allowed the campus, marina, and waterfront to expand with a variety of businesses, new neighborhoods, and recreational areas.